Maison François

 64 Goodge Street | Fitzrovia

 Will Lander & Daniel Morgenthau can’t miss: they already run a quartet of fantastic eateries across London (Clipstone, Portland, Quality Chop House & Quality Wines).
 So to absolutely nobody’s surprise, their fifth – 64 Goodge Street – cuts the moutarde too.
+And now it has the Michelin Star to prove it.
 This is chef Stuart Andrew’s ode to French cuisine, not aiming to replicate recipes entirely authentically, but to give them a modern interpretation.
 To that end, you’ll find dishes like garlicky snail & bacon bonbons; venison & haggis parmentier; and a sultry calvados syllabub.
 Transforming a former travel agent’s with deep olive walls and vintage lighting, this place will still transport you.

 Camille | London Bridge

-New kid on the block Camille comes to you from Ducksoup founders Clare Lattin & Tom Hill, who in turn have bussed in chef Elliot Hashtroudi (fresh from a razor-sharp residency at 107 Wine) to man the kitchen for them.
+Camille comes to you from Ducksoup founders Clare Lattin & Tom Hill, who in turn have bussed in chef du jour Elliot Hashtroudi to man the kitchen for them.
 The menu he’s created is nothing short of exceptional, leaning into the nose-to-tail approach of traditional French dining with St John-worthy flair.
 Try the rich lamb’s liver, served with house-cured bacon, or the deep-fried Mangalitza rillettes, pick a whole John Dory clean, and finish up with the Burnt Milk Cheesecake – it’s outrageous.

 Paulette | Maida Vale